weppos/whois/README.md

 ## Getting Started

-Note.
 This section covers only the essentials for getting started with the Whois library.
 The [documentation](https://whoisrb.org/docs/) provides a more accurate explanation including tutorials, more examples and technical details about the client/server/record/parser architecture.

 ### Querying a WHOIS